 - Mr. Patrick Lindsay, is styled brother to the late David Lindsay of Vane when he was complained of by Patrick Lindsay of Barnyards in 1620 for having been in a party led by Sir Harie Lindsay of Carreston that came to his house in Glenqueich and “laid violent hands on his person, tooke him furth of his said house, and caryit him captive to the place of Fynnevin.”

 - Alison Lindsay, m.
 John Allardice, fiar of that Ilk, (c/m 14 May 1593).

 David Lindsay, 3rd of Vane, succeeded his father and was served heir to his grandfather, Alexander Lindsay of Vane, in the lands of Kirkton of Fern on 12 November 1614.
 He m.
-Barbara, daughter of Andrew Wemyss of Myrecairney, (c/m 14 October 1603), d. before 5 July 1617 and was father of,
+Barbara, daughter of Andrew Wemyss of Myrecairney, (c/m 14 October 1603), and d. before 5 July 1617 having had issue,

 Alexander Lindsay, 4th of Vane, succeeded his father and was served heir to his grandfather, David Lindsay of Vane, in the lands of Vane on 5 July 1617.
-He appears to have been greatly encumbered by debts on his estate and is complained of in 1619 for being unrelaxed from previous letters of horning brought against him.
-He was discharged by his nephew, John Allardice, of that Ilk, on 27 December 1622, for certain debts outstanding by the terms of the marriage contract between he and his aunt, Alison Lindsay and appears to have either disponed his estate soon afterwards or else had it apprised by creditors.
+He appears to have been greatly encumbered by debt and is complained of in 1619 for being unrelaxed from previous letters of horning brought against him.
+He was discharged by his nephew, John Allardice, of that Ilk, on 27 December 1622, for certain debts outstanding by the terms of the marriage contract between he and his aunt, Alison Lindsay, and appears to have either disponed his estate soon afterwards or else had it apprised by creditors.

 GD52/1047.
 See also: RMS 1547-1580.
 No. 453.